royunderwood/StoreWinCredentialsSecurely/README.md

 # StoreWinCredentialsSecurely
-Store Windows Credentials Securely in a Text File
+Store Windows Credentials Securely in a Text File to be used with other Powershell Scripts when it requires your password.